HIGHER EDUCATION EMERGENCY RELIEF FUNDING

 - Not enrolled exclusively in an online program as of March 13, 2020

 Students will complete an Emergency Grant Request Form.
-The form is in the Student Information Portal.
+The form is in the Student Information Portal (logon required).
 Applications will be reviewed bi-weekly.
 Upon meeting eligibility requirements, the amount of the emergency grant aid will be determined by a review of the request form (amount requested by the student and need for assistance as related to COVID-19) and the student’s expected family contribution.
-Funds will range from $250 to $1,000.
+Funds will range from $200 to $1,000.

 Checks will be mailed to the student’s home address as recorded in the College’s Student Information System.